stjordanis/terra-docs-old/docs/dev-spec-treasury.md

 Treasury keeps a `KVStore` that maps a denomination `denom` to an `sdk.Int` that represents that maximum income that can be generated from taxes on a transaction in that denomination.
 This is updated every epoch with the equivalent value of [`TaxPolicy.Cap`](#taxpolicy) at the current exchange rate.

-For instance, if a transaction's value were 100 SDT, and tax rate and tax cap 5% and 1 SDT respectively, the income generated from the transaction would be 1 SDT.
+For instance, if a transaction's value were 100 SDT, and tax rate and tax cap 5% and 1 SDT respectively, the income generated from the transaction would be 1 SDT instead of 5 SDT, as it exceeds the tax cap.

 ### Tax Proceeds